 Membership of the group has grown organically since its launch in 2018 and currently involves the Governments of Scotland, Iceland, New Zealand, Wales and Finland.

 - collaborate in pursuit of innovative policy approaches aimed at enhancing wellbeing through a broader understanding of the role of economics – sharing what works and what doesn’t to inform policymaking

 - progress toward the UN Sustainable Development Goals, in line with Goal 17, fostering partnership and cooperation to identify approaches to delivering wellbeing

 - address the pressing economic, social and environmental challenges of our time

-The group held their first economic policy lab in Edinburgh on 2nd May 2019 at the former home of Adam Smith, Panmure House.
+The group held their first series of economic policy labs in Edinburgh in May 2019 at the former home of Adam Smith, Panmure House.
 An opening session was held, inviting actors from the third sector and civic society to hear about the aims and ambitions of the group.
 First Minister Nicola Sturgeon, Icelandic Prime Minister Katrín Jakobsdóttir and the OECD’s Carrie Exton delivered the welcome address.

 More recently in 2020, the group held a series of virtual policy labs which included participation from Governments of Scotland, Iceland, New Zealand, Wales, Finland and Canada.
 The group plan to continue to hold virtual policy labs at frequent intervals throughout 2021.

 Since the launch of the group, a wide range of topics have been covered in the policy labs, including: performance frameworks, wellbeing budgeting and inclusive growth; sustainable tourism and natural capital; child poverty and predictive analytics; the challenges arising from the Covid-19 pandemic; and climate change.